-The Career Development Center of Loyola University New Orleans will host and support the efforts of only those employers who do not discriminate employee candidates on the basis of race, religion, national origin, sexual orientation, gender identification, age, special need, or any other basis prohibited by law.
+The Career Development Center at Loyola University New Orleans will only host and support the efforts of those employers who do not discriminate employee candidates on the basis of race, religion, national origin, sexual orientation, gender identification, age, special need, or any other basis prohibited by law.

-Any employer that conducts employment recruiting by using the resources, staff or facilities of Loyola University New Orleans must agree to abide by this policy, including conducting interviews with potential candidates in good faith and without questioning said candidates in any of the abovementioned, protected classifications during interviewing, whether formal or informal.
-For more information about Loyola University New Orleans’s discrimination policy, please review the University Discrimination and Harassment policy page, or visit the Govenmental and Legal Affairs page on loyno.edu.
+Any employer that conducts employment recruiting by using the resources, staff, or facilities at Loyola University New Orleans must agree to abide by this policy, including conducting interviews with potential candidates in good faith and without questioning said candidates in any of the above-mentioned, protected classifications during the interview process, whether formal or informal.
+For more information about Loyola University New Orleans’s discrimination policy, please review the University Discrimination and Harassment policy page or visit the Govenmental and Legal Affairs page.

-While the Career Development Center recognizes that employers may have certain limitations in their flexibility to accommodate student needs, the CDC requests that any hosted employers’ recruiting activities give ample time for students to consider and decide upon any job opportunities made available to them.
+While the Career Development Center recognizes that employers may have certain limitations in their flexibility to accommodate student needs, we request that any hosted employer recruiting activities give ample time for students to consider and decide upon any job or internship opportunities made available to them.
 Our goal is to achieve a mutually beneficial employment opportunity, both for hosted employers and our students.
 To achieve this and uphold standards and policies consistent with peer institutions, the Career Development Center’s job offer policy is as follows: